shubhankar000/tp-link-LB130-Smart-Wi-Fi-Bulb/README.md

 # Updated TP-Link LB130 Python Library

-This is a fork library which corrects some code and add functionality
+This is a fork library which corrects some code and adds Color Cycling.

 ## Fixes:
 - Fixed KeyError on initializing object when the bulb was off